k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/22_broadway_summary_exercise.md

-Please proceed to the Summary Exercise to apply your knowledge.
+Now let’s go to the following exercise which summarizes what you have learnt.

 ### Summary Exercise Steps

-**Step 1 - Create a Common Table and Populate it Using Broadway Flow**
+**Step 1 - Create a Common Table and Populate it Using a Broadway Flow**

-Prior to starting this exercise, do the following:
+Before starting this exercise, do the following:

 a.
-Create a **emp_list_lookup.csv** file with the following values:
+Create an **emp_list_lookup.csv** file with the following values:

 <table>
 <tbody>